 Before we published our Gillette Fusion Glide Competition / Review, I was contacted by a representative of Philips Germany who offered to ship me Philips SensoTouch 3D shaver for review.
 Since I was just in the middle of testing shaving methods, I gladly accepted.
 Today, I am going to review the Philips SensoTouch 3D (RQ1280/21) shaver with a jet clean system.
+There are two kinds of electric shavers on the market, the rotating head shaver, and the flat head foil shaver.
+Philips produces rotating head shavers.

 The SensoTouch 3D is Philips’ top model and it is identical to the Philips Norelco 1280X/4, which is available in the US.
 For me, it was the first time that I have ever used an electric shaver, and so I did not know what to expect.
 The only reference point I had was a wet shave.
 Considering my thick, sturdy hair, I was not sure how the electric shaver would compare to the old school razors, but I was definitely curious.